Contact Angle Goniometry

 The angle at which a liquid interface meets a solid surface is called the contact angle.
 When a liquid has a low contact angle, the liquid is attracted to and will spread out onto the solid surface.
 Consequently, when a liquid has a high contact angle, the liquid is repelled from and will create a bead of liquid on the surface.
 Contact angle goniometry is used to measure this angle.

-Ramé-Hart Contact Angle Goniometer with an optical system and micro-syringe attachment
+Ramé-Hart Model 100 Contact Angle Goniometer with micro-syringe attachment (manual system).

 - Static and dynamic drops